Lorraine Estelle, Executive director content and discovery and divisional CEO Jisc Collections - Jisc

 Victoria Legge, Licensing Manager

 Vicky graduated from the University of Glamorgan in 2003 with a BSc in Sports Science.
 She joined Content Complete in June 2008 following time spent working in customer service and sales for supply management companies and a role in academic sales in the publishing industry.
-Her responsibilities now include the negotiation of pricing and licensing terms for NESLi2, SHEDL, pharmaceutical companies and NHS regional consortia.
-She has been involved in several projects and has recruited a number of publishers to the JUSP project.
+Her responsibilities at Jisc Collections include the negotiation of pricing and licensing terms for NESLi2, SHEDL, pharmaceutical companies and NHS regional consortia.
+She has been involved in several projects, has recruited a number of publishers to the JUSP project and has experience of HE in FE consortia purchasing.

 T: 020 3006 6082